-Additionally applicants who are willing to apply for the arts component of the program must take part in the National Young Arts Foundation’s countrywide program.
+Additionally applicants who are willing to apply for the arts component of the Scholarship program must take part in the National Young Arts Foundation’s countrywide program.

-As previously stated, all undergraduate applicants to Florida State University can apply for this highly competitive program.
+As previously stated, all undergraduate applicants to Florida State University can apply for this highly competitive scholarship program.

-Students who qualify for this application program will be entitled to get an annual scholarship worth $4800 for four years.
+Students who qualify for this scholarship program will be entitled to get an annual scholarship worth $4800 for four years.
 In case a particular student who receives this award does not hail from Florida State, he/she is exempted from paying the out-of-state tuition fee.

-Apart from the annual aid amount, the scholars are entitled to receive additional funding to participate in international events such as Global Scholars and Study Abroad Programs, research, projects, social service, internships and management skill development.
+Apart from the annual scholarship amount, the scholars are entitled to receive additional funding to participate in international events such as Global Scholars and Study Abroad Programs, research, projects, social service, internships and management skill development.
 The upper limit for additional funding for each student at Florida State University is $12500 for the duration of the study.

 The Presidential Scholars at Florida State University will also receive the guidance and support through the Office of Undergraduate Research, Office of National Fellows and Honors Program.